2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): Introduction

+Compared with these works, the present paper starts from the pressure--velocity form of both the 2D inviscid Boussinesq equations and the 3D axisymmetric Euler equations, works with smooth functions on the full reduced-plane geometry, and uses parity and symmetry-axis structure rather than boundary effects or lower-regularity singular norms to expose the reduced dynamics.
+This viewpoint keeps the divergence-free constraint visible throughout the derivation and leads to the unified system $(Em)$, in which the integer $m=1,2$ enters only through two numerical coefficients.
+The exact axis/apex restrictions then yield the two unified $(1+1)$D systems $(R0)$ and $(Z0)$; these are not ad hoc model equations, but closed descendants of the Euler/Boussinesq-derived subsystem.
+The conditional background--remainder theory later in the paper should therefore be read as a perturbative transfer mechanism for this rigorously derived apex blow-up structure.

-\textbf{Main achievements.} \begin{itemize} \item[(0)] We derive the closed subsystem (E1) exactly from the inviscid 2D Boussinesq equations under a parity ansatz and identify the variables $\{u,v,g\}$ as convenient vorticity building blocks. \item[(1)] We identify the ridge rays on which (E1) reduces to a convection-free $(1+1)$D reaction system of Constantin--Lax--Majda type and record the resulting explicit finite-time blow-up profiles. \item[(2)] We derive the exact remainder equations around a prescribed background in the updated $(x,\xi)$ variables, with all pure-background contributions retained in the background system. \item[(3)] We prove weighted singular linear estimates and formulate a conditional nonlinear remainder theorem of Elgindi type: once the background is available with the required coefficient bounds, blow-up transfers from the background to the full solution. \item[(4)] We isolate the remaining open step in the program, namely the full-wedge background construction up to the blow-up time together with the compatibility structure needed to close the nonlinear bootstrap. \end{itemize}
+\textbf{Main achievements.} \begin{itemize} \item[(0)] We derive the closed subsystems $(E1,E2)$ exactly from the (2D inviscid Boussinesq, 3D axisymmetric Euler) equations under a parity ansatz and identify the variables $\{u,v,g\}$ as convenient vorticity building blocks. \item[(1)] We rigorously derive from $(Em)$ two exact unified $(1+1)$D systems, $(R0)$ and $(Z0)$, carried by the symmetry axes.
+These systems are not model approximations but exact axis restrictions of the 2D inviscid Boussinesq and 3D axisymmetric Euler reduction. \item[(2)] We compute the physical vorticity and strain components in Subsection~\ref{seq:vorticity-strain} and prove that the explicit apex dynamics forces the pre-BKM strain quantity $\int_0^T\|\nabla\boldsymbol v(t)\|_{L^\infty}\,dt$ to diverge. \item[(3)] We construct apex-only self-similar profiles for the convective horizontal-axis system $(R0)$ in Section~\ref{sec:R0-SS}.
+These profiles are regular at $x=0$ for all $t<T$, blow up at $x=0$ as $t\uparrow T$, remain bounded away from the apex, and satisfy the strain criterion through Proposition~\ref{prop:R0-SS-apex-pre-BKM}. \item[(4)] We show that the pressure--velocity form reveals the divergence-free structure and the symmetry-axis geometry in a way that is compatible with the exact ray reduction and the self-similar apex profile. \item[(5)] We derive the exact remainder equations around a prescribed background in the $(x,\theta)$ variables, with all pure-background contributions retained in the background system. \item[(6)] We prove weighted singular linear estimates and formulate a conditional nonlinear remainder theorem of Elgindi type: once a compatible background, the weighted elliptic input, and a subcritical gap exponent $\sigma\in(C_{\rm lin},1)$ are available, blow-up transfers from its apex dynamics to the full solution. \item[(7)] We isolate the remaining open step in the program, namely the construction and control of a full background away from the apex together with the compatibility structure needed to close the nonlinear bootstrap. \end{itemize}